 This a chocolate store, but the gelato here is really good.
 They have some very interesting flavors (popcorn, etc.) to go along with some of the more traditional flavors.
 I tried the banana split gelato and I can't wait to go back to try more.

-8. Yummy In My Tummy (Silver Spring)
+8. Yummy In My Tummy (Silver Spring) NOW CLOSED

 Per their website- Yummy In My tummy is a local parlor with international flavor.
 The owners use fresh fruit from around the world to create a wide range of hard-to-find tropical flavors like Soursop, Durian, Guava, Lychee or Ginger.
 Their repertoire is not limited solely to exotic fruit though - you can find homemade flavors like Swiss Chocolate, Rum Raisin, French Almond, Grapenut (the cereal), rich Vanilla and Guinness Beer flavored ice cream at the parlor.